The 19th Chinese Communist Party Congress

 William (Bill) McCahill joined NBR as a Senior Resident Fellow in November 2016.
 He focuses on Chinese domestic politics and policies, and on how those affect foreign investors and businesses in China.
 His professional experience in China dates from 1976.

-The Asia Insight editor is Tim White.
-Theme music is by Laura Schwartz of Bellwether Bayou.
+Asia Insight theme music is by Laura Schwartz of Bellwether Bayou.